Summary: Here is a housing affordability calculator to help you determine how large a mortgage or home loan you can afford.

 Use the calculator to experiment with various down payments, terms, and interest rates.

-You can put as little as 3.5% down (FHA loans) and you can find and compare current interest rates and terms from lenders near you in the cool little widget below the calculator.
+You can put as little as 3.5% down (FHA loans), then you can find and compare current interest rates and terms from mortgage lenders near you.
+If you have any questions let me know, Carl Heldmann